Marathi Certified Translation

 Some countries operate a system of Sworn Translators, who are registered with local courts who give them a stamp on their translations or give them specific stamps and stationery to use on their translations.

-There are also situations where you may need an affidavit, or even legalisation of a translation from a government department.
+There are also situations where you may need an affidavit, or even legalization of a translation from a government department.

 Each situation is different, so it is always worth checking what sort of certification is required by the authority requesting the Marathi translation from you.
 If you explain your situation to us, we will be able to give you specific advice.